-Looking towards 2018, the Company expects to benefit from its strong position in the PPP market, while experiencing tangible progress in our diversification efforts particularly for our industrial, resource and modular service offerings.
-The Company anticipates moderate revenue growth in 2018 coupled with third party pursuit costs at historically high levels, a byproduct of the robust PPP market.
+Looking towards 2018, the Company expects to benefit from its strong position in the PPP market although revenue growth in this sector will be impacted due to the extension of bid submission dates for several PPP projects.
+The Company is experiencing tangible progress in our diversification efforts particularly for our industrial, resource and modular service offerings.
+Overall, the Company anticipates moderate revenue growth in 2018 coupled with third party pursuit costs at historically high levels, a byproduct of the high level of PPP activity combined with the pursuit timeline for several of projects being extended to later in 2018.
+Equity income resulting from our investments in PPP projects is expected to contribute positively to the year.
 The Company will continue to make investments in both people and technology as it executes on the Build Bird strategic plan, with diversification of our earnings base remaining a key area of focus.
-While Management does not expect earnings in 2018 to outpace those achieved in 2016, the Company's financial performance is anticipated to improve relative to our expectations for the current year as the Company continues along its path of rebuilding its earnings base.
+While Management does not expect earnings in 2018 to outpace the unadjusted earnings achieved in 2016, the Company's financial performance is anticipated to improve markedly relative to 2017 as the Company continues along its path of rebuilding its earnings base.